Top Online Clinical Nurse Specialist Programs

 A clinical nurse specialist is an advanced practice registered nurse who must earn a graduate degree and become certified as a CNS through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN).
 The clinical nurse specialist role falls closely parallel to the nurse practitioner role.
 The degree path takes about two to three years to complete depending on the program chosen.

-CNSs are able to diagnose, treat, and manage the health care of patients in their respective specialization, providing expertise and support to other nursing professionals, doctors, and specialists.
-Although they do not have as much autonomy as a nurse practitioner, the CNS role is vital to improving patient quality of care and costs.
-In fact, the NANCS reports that research shows CNS care reduces hospital costs and lengths of stay, improves pain management, reduces emergency room visits, increases patient satisfaction, and reduces medical complications in hospitals.
+CNSs can diagnose, treat, and manage patients’ healthcare in their respective specialization, providing expertise and support to other nursing professionals, doctors, and specialists.
+The CNS role is vital to improving patient quality of care and costs.
+In fact, the National Association of Clinical Nurse Specialists (NANCS) reports that research shows CNS care reduces hospital costs and lengths of stay, improves pain management, reduces emergency room visits, increases patient satisfaction, and reduces medical complications in hospitals.

 Online Clinical Nurse Specialist Program Rankings

-Aspiring clinical nurse specialists should seek to enroll in educational programs that are accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+Aspiring clinical nurse specialists should enroll in educational programs accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 Universities throughout the country are now offering online CNS programs, all at the graduate level.

 At NPSchools.com, we aim to maintain a comprehensive listing of online APRN programs that meet our criteria, and we seek to ensure the accuracy of all of the data on our website.
 That said, advanced nursing education is a dynamic space.
 Should you find an error or a missing program, please contact us to bring it to our attention.